Zachary-A-Frame/Poke-Dict-Hw/README.md

 This is a personal project, purely for aesthetic / react training.
 The full project is quite simple, and involves only a few steps.
 Overall, the project will:
 #
-A)  Scrape data from a pokemon website or an API
+A)  Scrape data from a pokemon website or an API.
-B)  Update a database to include said data
+B)  Update a database to include said data.
-C)  Render that data as simply as possible using React methods
+C)  Render that data as simply as possible using React methods.

 # Getting Started with Create React App